bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_User_Manual_App_Development/02_Python.rst

         return resultList

-Please, note that if the implementation is used to define a binary, OmpSs, MPI, COMPSs or multinode task invocation (see :ref:`Other task types`), the @implement decorator must be always on top of the decorators stack, followed by the
-@constraint decorator, then the
+Please, note that if the implementation is used to define a binary, OmpSs, MPI, COMPSs or multinode task invocation (see :ref:`Sections/02_User_Manual_App_Development/02_Python:Other task types`), the @implement decorator must be always on top of the decorators stack, followed by the @constraint decorator, then the
 @binary/\ @ompss/\ @mpi/\ @compss/\ @multinode decorator, and finally, the @task decorator in the lowest level.